-Toshiba Thrive launching in July with Android 3.1 and a starting price of $429Alex Wagner - Deputy Managing Editor, News Desk
+Toshiba Thrive launching in July with Android 3.1 and a starting price of $429Alex Wagner - Editorial Director of News and Content

 After what seemed like an eternity of rumors and teases, today Toshiba finally outed all of the details on its Android-powered Thrive tablet.
 The device will be available for pre-order beginning June 13th at Best Buy as well as other retailers and will actually launch sometime in mid-July, possibly on the 10th.
 As far as pricing goes, you can expect to pay $429 for the 8GB model, $479 for 16GB, or $579 for the 32GB big boy.
 What kind of specs will you be getting for your hard-earned cash?
 Glad you asked.
 The Thrive features a 10.1-inch 1280x800 display, Tegra 2 processor, 5-megapixel camera, 2-megapixel front-facing shooter, a removable battery that can be concealed with a variety of colorful rubberized backsides, full-sized USB and HDMI ports, an SD card slot, and Android 3.1.